 Probably you can forget Mondays and maybe even Tuesdays!
-But you'll find karaoke on Wednesday through Sunday night somewhere in town - Check it Here>!
-Plus poker at Doc Holliday's on Tuesday night and later in the week.
+But you'll find karaoke on Wednesday through Sunday night somewhere in town.
+Check it Here>!
+Plus poker at Doc Holliday's on Tuesday night.

-Bands at the Crystal Palace and Big Nose Kate's usually on Friday and Saturday in the winter.
+Bands at Big Nose Kate's usually on Friday and Saturday in the winter.
 Four Deuces often has Saturday bands on their back patio.
-Some Fridays there are cut-backs when it slows down toward summer - give any of them a call to check.
-The Crystal often changes out a band for karaoke with those summertime Tombstone AZ tourist travel doldrums [They sometimes do that in the wintertime on some Saturdays - FYI].
+Some Fridays there are cut-backs when it slows down toward summer, give any of them a call to check.
+The Crystal has intermittent Saturday night bands.
+They may have karaoke with those summertime Tombstone AZ tourist travel doldrums [They sometimes do that in the wintertime on some Saturdays - FYI].

 Restaurants all stay open into the evening.
 They serve food until 8 p.m. or so.
 Don't miss out on one local favorite, just out of the main downtown area.
 Head East up Allen Street to the corner of Tenth: The Depot (great steaks, best Mexican food in town) and Ringo's Bar (best pizza in town).
 See more Tombstone AZ - Places To Eat>

 Then summer (if you can do warmer weather!) is the better time for you to travel to Tombstone Arizona!
 Actually the temperature doesn't get over 100 degrees on too many days.
-As mentioned, June is the hottest month - and probably the slowest.
+As mentioned, June is the hottest month, and usually the slowest.
 So this may be for you, after all.
 Keep this info in mind...

 We hope this helps you figure out the best time to visit Tombstone!
 There's really no one best answer!!
 It will vary.